 But what is telling in this case is that Commissioner Host is not exhorting the citizens to give their views to him or to his fellow city commissioners who will decide on the 2040 Plan.
-He is not asking for their perspective to help him fashion his official position.
-Rather, there is a danger that his actions could be perceived as improperly influencing the work of the planning board and city staff, an influence resulting in so much agitation that planning board members were communicating the need to request police presence at the public meeting.
+He is not asking for their perspective on the 2040 Plan to help him fashion his official position.
+Rather, there is a danger that his actions could be perceived as improperly influencing the work ofhe appears to be directing pressure on the planning board and city staff, an influence resulting in so much agitation that planning board members were communicating the need to request police presence at the public meeting.
+His actions appear to be an attempt to influence their work.

-That kind of influence would be improper because those individuals are, like Commissioner Host, bound by the Code of Ethics to work with independence, impartiality, faithfulness, integrity, and responsibility to the people.
-His actions could be interpreted-or misinterpreted-as interference with their responsibilities, thus an attempt to develop policy and decisions outside of regular governmental channels, which the Code forbids.
+That kind of influence iswould be improper because those individuals are, like Commissioner Host, bound by the Code of Ethics to work with independence, impartiality, faithfulness, integrity, and responsibility to the people.
+His actions look as if he is trying to could be interpreted-or misinterpreted-as interference with their responsibilities, thus tryingan attempt to develop policy and decisions outside of regular governmental channels, which the Code forbids.
 At the planning board stage of the process, the work is informational, technical, and advisory, but not political.
-Once the 2040 Plan comes to the city commission for formal consideration, the matter rightly becomes political.
-Commissioner Host thus is advised to let the city planners and the planning board do their work.